Family gift supports Illinois State’s anthropology research

-Kelsey Hanson, M.S. ’16, says that the program has uniquely prepared her to pursue her Ph.D by giving her a truly immersive experience.
+Kelsey Hanson, M.S. ’16, said the program has uniquely prepared her to pursue her Ph.D. by giving her a truly immersive experience.

 “You begin to think differently about how people in the past experienced the island,” she said.
 “And you begin to ask different questions when everyone involved can congregate around a fire at the end of the day to share their thoughts and ideas.”

 Illinois State’s comprehensive campaign, Redbirds Rising: The Campaign for Illinois State, supports scholarships, leadership opportunities, and innovation at Illinois State.
 To learn how you can join the Klauers in helping Redbirds soar, visit RedbirdsRising.IllinoisState.edu.

 For more information about Grand Island and Skibo’s research visit the Grand Island Archaeological Program website.